OstriySous/tlgnkl-web/content/proven_strategies_to_raise_money.md

 ## 3. Growth Solves All Problems

+Growth is your best friend when raising money

 </div>

-Growth is your best friend when raising money:

 - **Showcase Your Growth:** The more you grow, the more appealing you are to investors.
 - **Rework Pre-Launch Plans:** If you haven’t launched yet, refine your strategy to highlight your potential growth.